 Cauliflower Chickpea Tomato Cheddar Bake

-Golden roasted cauliflower florets and cherry tomatoes tossed with hearty chickpeas, seasoned with garlic and thyme, bound with a light yogurt-mustard sauce, topped with low-fat cheddar and baked until bubbly and crispy on top.
+Golden roasted cauliflower florets and burst cherry tomatoes tossed with crispy chickpeas, infused with garlic and thyme, bound in a tangy yogurt-mustard sauce, topped with melted low-fat cheddar and baked until bubbly with a crispy golden crust.
+Serves two people.

 Ingredients